Heart Valve Surgery

 Medications often help during the first stages of valve disease, but they don't work as well as the disease gets worse.
-You do not need to wait until your symptoms become unbearable before you have surgery.
-In some cases, it is best to have surgery before symptoms begin. the decision to have surgery is a major one that is based on your individual needs.
+You don’t need to wait until your symptoms become unbearable before you have surgery.
+In some cases, it’s best to have surgery before symptoms start.
+The decision to have surgery is a major one that’s based on your individual needs.
 It involves input from you, your cardiologist and your surgeon.

 How long will my valve last?

-Mechanical valves rarely wear out, but they may need to replaced if a blood clot, infection or tissue growth keeps them from working properly.
-Biological valves may need to be replaced.
-This is especially true for younger patients who have valve replacement surgery.
+Mechanical valves rarely wear out, but they may need replacement if a blood clot, infection or tissue growth keeps them from working right.
+Biological valves may need to be replaced, especially if you’re younger.